FriendsOfTYPO3/extension_builder/Documentation/Index.rst

       even after you have started making manual changes to the files.
-      In this mode, the Extension Builder retains the manual changes, such as new methods, changed method bodies, comments and annotations, even if you change the extension in the graphical modeler.
+      In this mode, the Extension Builder retains the manual changes, such as new methods, changed method bodies, comments and annotations, even if you change the extension in the graphical editor.

    :Keywords:
-      Extension development, Extension Builder, Kickstarter, Extbase, Fluid, DDD, Domain Driven Design, Graphical modeler
+      Extension development, Extension Builder, Kickstarter, Extbase, Fluid, DDD, Domain Driven Design, Graphical modeler, Graphical editor

    :Copyright:
       Extension Builder Team